-All staff fully understand and effectively implement the school's Bomb Threat Policy.
+All staff fully understand and effectively implement the school's Emergency Plan.

-In the event of an emergency, the procedures outlined in the Bomb Threat Policy, the Invacuation, Lockdown and Evacuation Policy, the Evacuation Procedure, and the appropriate Lockdown Procedure will be followed.
-All staff are trained in handling bomb threats and have easy access to instructions of the procedure, which can be found in the Bomb Threat Policy.
+In the event of an emergency, the procedures outlined in the Emergency Plan, the Invacuation, Lockdown and Evacuation Policy, the Emergency Plan and the appropriate Lockdown Procedure will be followed.
+All staff are trained in invacuation/lockdown and evacuation procedures and have easy access to instructions of the procedure.

-12. Visitors and contractors
+Visitors and contractors